-One of the all-time great fashion and jewellery design houses, Cartier has remained at the forefront of the industry for over 170-years.
+One of the all-time great fashion and jewelry design houses, Cartier has remained at the forefront of the industry for over 170-years.

 It’s also one of the most sought-after brands by thieves due to the extravagant designs and legacy reputation.

-That’s why all Cartier owners should consider insuring their own little pieces of history with a specialist jewellery insurance policy that maximises protection in a manner with which boilerplate high street insurers simply can’t compete.
+That’s why all Cartier owners should consider insuring their own little pieces of history with a specialist jewelry insurance policy that maximizes protection in a manner with which boilerplate high street insurers simply can’t compete.

 Founded by Louis-François Cartier in 1847, the Paris-based Maison has been responsible for a litany of iconic pieces during its long history.